 What is ACTA and why it's a problem

 It also includes a handy timeline with important dates.
 The agreement has proved controversial because people are concerned about how it will affect civil rights.
 However, it will not be able to enter into force in the EU without the EP's approval.
 The European Commission announced on 22 February 2012 that it will refer ACTA to the European Court of Justice for a ruling on the agreement.
 However, British Social-Democrat David Martin, who is responsible for steering the agreement through Parliament, says Parliament should prepare its own questions for referral to the court.
-ACTA: how it started and how it will end
+The Next SOPA/PIPA Battle: A Response to Five Arguments for Copyright Access and Internet Freedom.
 If you are one of the many people who sent an email, made a phone call, posted on facebook, or otherwise acted in the fight over SOPA and PIPA, your call to action may come again in the not so distant future.

 Yes, SOPA and PIPA in their original forms are “dead,” but the push to address copyright infringement is paramount for the movie, music, computer software, and other industries.
 In his February 8th op-ed in the New York Times, Cary H. Sherman, chief executive of the Recording Industry Association of America (RIAA), expressed interest in “help[ing] come up with constructive alternatives” in the wake of the vast public outcry.
-American University Intellectual Property Brief » The Next SOPA/PIPA Battle: A Response to Five Arguments for Copyright Access and Internet Freedom

-As Anonymous protests, Internet drowns in inaccurate anti-ACTA arguments After the Internet's decisive victory over the Stop Online Piracy Act earlier this month, online activists have been looking for their next target, and a growing number of them have chosen the Anti-Counterfeiting Trade Agreement (ACTA), which was signed by the EU last week.
+As Anonymous protests, Internet drowns in inaccurate anti-ACTA arguments.
+After the Internet's decisive victory over the Stop Online Piracy Act earlier this month, online activists have been looking for their next target, and a growing number of them have chosen the Anti-Counterfeiting Trade Agreement (ACTA), which was signed by the EU last week.

 Indeed, the renewed focus on ACTA even led a group of Polish politicians to hold paper Guy Fawkes masks—the symbol of Anonymous—over their faces in protest at the way ACTA has been pushed through.
 In the US, over 35,000 people have signed a petition urging the White House to "end ACTA," despite the fact that it has already been signed by the US.
 At Ars Technica, we're as committed as anyone to defending free speech, fair use, and the open Internet against draconian new copyright laws.

 One section of the proposed digital copyright treaty says that immunity from lawsuits would be granted to Internet providers "disabling access" to pirated material and adopting a policy dealing with unauthorized "transmission of materials protected by copyright. " If the ISPs choose not to do so, they could face legal liability.
 Both the Obama administration and the Bush administration had rejected requests from civil libertarians and technologists for copies of the Anti-Counterfeiting Trade Agreement, or ACTA.
+Meet SOPA's evil twin, ACTA - Big Tech.
 By Dan Mitchell, contributor FORTUNE -- It's only fitting that a loud, global outcry over ACTA, an international agreement to govern intellectual property, began just after the anti-piracy bills SOPA and PIPA were shelved by the U.S Congress in the face of massive public pressure.

 If "copyright maximalists" can't get legislation passed, writes TechDirt's Mike Masnick, "they resort to getting these things put into international trade agreements, which get significantly less scrutiny. " Not that the "maximalists" -- including the movie and music industries -- were following such a timeline, exactly.
 ACTA -- the Anti-Counterfeiting Trade Agreement (PDF) -- is their backup, and they've been working on it for years.
 It's stirring protests now because Poland, Ireland and the European Union announced they would sign on this week, moving the pact closer to reality.
-Meet SOPA's evil twin, ACTA - Big Tech

 If You Thought SOPA Was Bad, Just Wait Until You Meet ACTA.
-Anti-Counterfeiting Trade Agreement could endanger lives of people needing affordable medicines “A trade agenda that limits the legitimate movement of cheap generic medicines will hit the poorest people in developing countries unfairly hard.”
+Anti-Counterfeiting Trade Agreement could endanger lives of people needing affordable medicines.
+“A trade agenda that limits the legitimate movement of cheap generic medicines will hit the poorest people in developing countries unfairly hard.”

 While we've tried to explain some of the problems with the agreement, there is still plenty of confusion over what to do about it.
 Thankfully, Marietje Schaake, a Member of the European Parliament (whose excellent work we've discussed before) has taken to Reddit to provide a lot more detail about the process itself, and what people can do to speak up.
 It's very useful info, especially for those in Europe (while also being a nice display of how politicians can use Reddit for good purposes).

 More than 20 panels will be organized on key issues such as geolocalization, e-identity and e-management, enforcement of copyright protection, surveillance in the workplace, accountability and communication of privacy.
 In addition, there will be workshops and special sessions on topics such as eDiscovery, privacy impact assessments and "privacy by design", smart metering and transborder data flows.
 Since 2012 was declared the European Year of Active Ageing, three sessions will be devoted to the theme of Ageing and New Technologies.
-Copyright, Patent Monopolies Are Immoral Exploitation Of Third World For the rich West and North, the copyright and patent monopolies are a moral nuisance and an impediment to progress, argues this anonymous guest contributor.
+Copyright, Patent Monopolies Are Immoral Exploitation Of Third World.
+For the rich West and North, the copyright and patent monopolies are a moral nuisance and an impediment to progress, argues this anonymous guest contributor.

 For the third world, however, the practices are neocolonial and a matter of sovereignty and life and death.
 These reasons are often much stronger than the right to create.
 What Is ACTA And Why Is It A Problem?
 Yesterday I noted that the anti-SOPA/PIPA crowd seemed to have just discovered ACTA.